- Study at Greenwich

 Course code: MATH1048

-Course coordinator: Ms Aoife Hunt
+Course leader: Ms Aoife Hunt

 Employers require graduates to be able to tackle non-standard problems, organise their work and present their conclusions both orally and in a written report.
 Similarly, candidates for entry to postgraduate and research degrees need to be able to research a topic and write a corresponding dissertation.
 This course reinforces the skills needed for these tasks and provides the student with the opportunity to carry out an individual and a group project relevant to their degree.

 The aims of this course are to develop knowledge and skills necessary to effectively carry out a research project.Specific aims are:

 To develop a student's knowledge and skills required to undertake and report on a significant academic project working in a largely autonomous way but under the direction of a supervisor.

 To provide an opportunity for the student to integrate their knowledge of two or more of the taught courses (technologies, techniques, methods and tools) as well as extend such knowledge into new areas with independent yet planned learning.